akshaykharbanda/Employee_Attrition_And_Performance/README.md

 - Improved model performance through feature engineering and hyperparameter tuning.

 ## Conclusion
-- Gained insights into the causes of employee turnover.
+- Gained insights into the causes of employee attrition.
 - Developed a predictive model to help HR teams proactively address attrition.

 ## How to Run